wp-plugins/bootstrap-modals/readme.txt

 </div><!-- /.modal -->
 </code>

+Since version 1.0.2 extra CSS is included to set the close button to a state similar to Bootstrap install, to override the default CSS for the close button use a CSS selector .modal-dialog .close { } in your CSS styles.

 == Changelog ==

 = 1.0.0 * Initial release.

 = 1.0.1  - 27th June 2014 - Updated with Bootstrap 3.2.0 - https://github.com/twbs/bootstrap/releases/tag/v3.2.0

+= 1.0.2  - 13th November 2014 - Updated with Bootstrap 3.3.1 - https://github.com/twbs/bootstrap/releases/tag/v3.3.1 - Included extra CSS for .close class used on Modal close button.